 If your business is saleable, it’s time to start planning so you receive maximum value for your life’s work.
-This is also the time to consider what you want from a sale: financial security, ongoing family prominence, a strong personal legacy?
-You will need to think about the buyers – who are they?
+This is also the time to consider what you want from a sale… financial security, ongoing family prominence, a strong personal legacy?
+You will also need to think about who would buy your company.
 What do they want?

 Demonstrate your strengths.
-If a strategic buyer is interested in a product line, or a certain customer base, emphasize that and bolster its performance.
+If a strategic buyer is interested in a product line or a certain customer base, emphasize that and bolster its performance.
 Clean your house.
 Reserve disputed or questionable assets.
 Pay or reserve funds for past due and disputed liabilities.
-Make sure that when a suitor starts to dig, they don’t stumble on an isolated event and lose confidence.
+Make sure that when a potential buyer starts to investigate, they don’t stumble on an isolated event and lose confidence.
 You want your reporting to be water tight.

 By positioning your company for an exit now, you ensure that buyers don’t miss the value of your company.
 You make their assessment easy by doing the analysis for them.
 Your preparation will give the buyer confidence and streamline their due diligence.
 This is critical because the longer due diligence drags on, the more likely it is that something derails a closing or adversely impacts the valuation.

 This exercise will improve your current business results and sharpen your focus.
-It will also get you ready to jump on a great offer that appears unexpectedly or to sell at a good price if something forces you to sell on short notice.
+It will also get you ready to jump on an offer that appears unexpectedly or to sell at a good price if something forces you to sell on short notice.

 Don’t Regret It, Get Started Today

 Don’t put this off any longer.
-Make time on your calendar and get going.
-Once you gain momentum you will find this to be insightful and perhaps exhilarating.
+Make time and get going.
+Once you gain momentum, you will find this to be insightful and perhaps exhilarating.
 Keep in mind that you never know when you may need, or want to sell.
 By planning now, you’ll be ready and get a great return on your life’s work.

 About the Author